ALEX M. ROBERTS, PH.D. | PSYCHOLOGICAL TESTING & CONSULTATION

 • Clarifying emotional, mood, and/or personality concerns with individualized and comprehensive treatment recommendations

-• Educational and disability law
+• Application of psychological science to educational and disability law

-• Public and private schools
+• Public & private schools

 • Children’s hospitals